AlexandrefAraujo/three-stps-t2/README.md

 The test method will call the api using the object from reponse body to validate the information returned.

 ## **Steps to run**
+There is an api.properties in the resources folder, this is the only point of configuration.
+I've placed my api-key there, so probably you do not need to change anything there.

 As well as UI test, I did not create a maven profile, you will be able to run the test just using a **mvn clean install** command.